 Mental health reports

-In 2013, the Washington State Legislature passed Second Substitute Senate Bill 5732 and Engrossed House Bill 1519.
-Both of these bills directed the Health Care Authority, along with the Department of Social and Health Services, to develop a set of performance measures to track.
 These measures are included in Medicaid contracts with Regional Support Networks (now behavioral health organizations), managed care organizations, County Chemical Dependency Coordinators, and Area Agencies on Aging.

-The measures that developed from this legislation address the following outcomes:
+Measures developed from this legislation address the following outcomes:

 - Improvement in client health status